 All transfer applicants must submit their official high school transcripts as well as any national exam results (e.g. GSCE ‘O’ and ‘A’ Levels, International Baccalaureate, Abitur, etc.).
 Official exam scores must be submitted on an official high school transcript or through the testing agency.

-CMC requires all applicants to submit SAT with Writing/Essay or ACT with Writing test scores.
+CMC requires all applicants to submit SAT or ACT scores.
 This requirement is waived for transfer applicants attending an institution that did not require the SAT or ACT for admission.

 Students whose native language is not English must also submit official results from the TOEFL or IELTS.
 A minimum score of 100 on the Internet-based TOEFL exam or a minimum score of 600 on the paper-based TOEFL exam is required.
 For the IELTS, a minimum band score of 7.5 is required.